-William and Kate’s official visit to Poland started today (July 17th, 2017).
+On the July 17th, 2017, William and Kate began their Royal Tour of Germany and Poland.
 The royal couple and their two children landed in Warsaw, the country’s capital city, shortly after midday local time.

-The Cambridge family are visiting Poland and Germany this week on behalf of the Queen, at the request of the Foreign and Commonwealth Office.
+The Cambridge family visited Poland and Germany on behalf of the Queen, at the request of the Foreign and Commonwealth Office.

-A number of journalists have called the five-day visit “another Brexit diplomacy tour”.
-(Kate has visited France and Luxembourg already this year).
+A number of journalists called the five-day visit “another Brexit diplomacy tour”.
+(Kate visited France and Luxembourg earlier in the year).
 People hope the visits will strengthen the UK’s ties with Europe ahead of the next round of Brexit negotiations in Brussels.

 Prince George didn’t look too happy about coming along on the trip…

-This is the couple’s first official joint visit to Germany and Poland.
-(Though, William made an official visit to Germany last summer).
+This was the couple’s first official joint visit to both Poland and Germany (though, William made an official visit to Germany in 2016).

-Kensington Palace state that “Their Royal Highnesses will take time during the tour to acknowledge the complex 20th century history of each country.”
+Kensington Palace stated that “Their Royal Highnesses [would] take time during the tour to acknowledge the complex 20th century history of each country.”

 First, William and Kate travelled to the Presidential Palace where they were officially welcomed to Poland by the country’s President and First Lady.